contiamo/operational-visualizations/docs/adr/0001-about-cursors.md

 }
 ```

-so we can access value like this `curor(row)` or more hacky and optimised way `row[curor.index]`.
+so we can access value like this `cursor(row)` or more hacky and optimised way `row[cursor.index]`.
 Second option is fragile, in case we would want to change implementation of `row` (for example, from row-oriented storage to column-orinted) it will brake in many places (at least we have types, which will make this refactoring easier).

 Cursor at the moment can be recieved from "root" `DataFrame`, which we think of as source of all derivative `PivotFrame`s and `FragmentFrame`s.
 Cursors are cached for referential transparency, so if they got passed down to React components, they will not trigger rerender.